 Cycling Knee Pain - Bicycling knee pain is the most common cycling pain.
 Biking might put pressure on many parts of the body.
 Here's how to handle cycling pain.

 Cycling Leg Pain - If you experience from time to time a leg muscle pain or muscle contraction during your bike rides you're not alone - many other riders feel the same.
-Let's make some order here and try to explain exactly what happens when we suffer from leg muscle pain or from muscle contraction.
+Let's make some order here and try to explain exactly what happens when we suffer from leg muscle pain or muscle contraction.

-Saddle Sores - Have you ever set down with friends, trying to explain to them that the reason for your sudden unrest while sitting on the sofa is yesterday's bike trip?
+Saddle Sores - Have you ever sitting down with friends, trying to explain to them that the reason for your sudden unrest while sitting on the sofa is yesterday's bike trip?
 Many cyclists suffer from bicycle saddle sores during and after a long ride.
-In the bicycle forums you can find many questions about saddle sores and how to solve saddle sores.
+In the bicycle forums, you can find many questions about saddle sores and how to solve saddle sores.
 Find here all the answers.

 Tip: Warming up is essential to preventing cycling pain

-The most important tip for preventing cycling-related aches and pains is to warm-up regularly.
+The most important tip for preventing cycling-related aches and pains is to warm up regularly.

-You can have perfect cycling posture, a well-fitted bicycle and all the best cycling equipment in the world, but if you don't get some blood into your muscles before you cycle, you're going to end up with some painful cramps.
+You can have perfect cycling posture, a well-fitted bicycle, and all the best cycling equipment in the world, but if you don't get some blood into your muscles before you cycle, you're going to end up with some painful cramps.